-Chevra Hatzalah (Hebrew for rescue), based moments away in New York, is the largest volunteer Emergency Medical Services (EMS) agencies in the United States with over 1,100 volunteer EMTs, 200 paramedics and close to 100 ambulances spread throughout the New York Metropolitan area.
+Chevra Hatzalah (Hebrew for rescue), is the largest volunteer Emergency Medical Services (EMS) agencies in the United States with over 1,800 volunteer EMTs, 200 paramedics and close to 100 ambulances spread throughout the New York Metropolitan area.
 Hatzalah’s dispatch center, the only non-governmental dispatch center in the United States with the rights and capabilities to obtain blocked caller ID information (similar to some 911 call centers) receives and dispatches close to 75,000 calls annually, which averages out to about one call every seven minutes 24/7/365.
 Hatzalah’s response strategy focuses on dispatching the closest responders to the patient’s side from widely dispersed and fully equipped EMTs, paramedics, and physicians.

 The individuals who join Hatzalah are screened to assure they are respected members of the community.
 After being chosen, they are put through a thorough training program that includes EMT courses, practical training on ambulances and responding to emergency calls, as well as equipment-specific training for the gear they carry.
 In order to serve the community, all members must be certified as EMTs or licensed as physicians.

 They make a commitment to devote dozens, if not hundreds, of hours over the course of a year to respond to calls for help.
 And they do so on a volunteer basis, without any thought of payment.

 One of the reasons Hatzalah is able to respond to emergencies so quickly (2-4 minutes from when the caller finishes dialing the hotline phone number) is the fact that the responders live and work in our community, and respond directly from home, work, shul, the grocery store and more.
 This enables the dedicated members of Hatzalah to reach any point in the community within moments of the call for help being transmitted to them by our state-of-the-art dispatch center.